TillBeemelmanns/tfops-aug/README.md

           'sub_policy9': {'op0': ['equalize', 0.6, 0],
                           'op1': ['solarize', 0.0, 6]}}
 ```

-Similar to Google's AutoAugment, a single augmentation policy consists of several subpolicies, which inturn consists of one or more
+Similar to Google's AutoAugment, a single augmentation policy consists of several subpolicies, which in turn consists of
-augmentation operation.
+one or more augmentation operation.
 Each operation is defined as a tuple of **augmentation method**,
 **probability** and **intensity**.
 Several operations within one subpolicy are applied in sequence.
-The augmentation policy from above would result in the following:
+The augmentation policy from above would augment the [original image](assets/test_image.jpg) to the following output:

 ![](assets/augmentation_policy.gif)